What Really Matters in Internal Communications

 3. Values are changing.

 Companies are increasing their focus on the employee community.
 And some companies are creating values for the first time, while many others are refreshing their values to align with what employees want: a greater purpose.
 In my career, I’ve often seen a disconnect between an employer and their employees.
 It’s common for dock workers to have no knowledge of company history or any leadership outside of their direct supervisor.
-This has been rapidly changing thanks to increasing awareness of the ongoing cost involved in re-training new hires and the burnout of middle managers responsible for improving productivity with constantly decreasing resources.
+This has been changing thanks to increasing awareness of the ongoing cost involved in training new hires and the burnout of middle managers responsible for improving productivity with constantly decreasing resources.

 These companies are working hard to improve the cultures of their DCs and the relationship between leadership and the workforce.
 At theEMPLOYEEapp, I’ve seen communicators institute a set of company values and make consistent on-brand efforts to live those values.
 Thus, transforming their workforce and overcoming union disputes, inter-departmental conflict, and production-stopping turnover.